By Amy Gorin, MS, RDN

 The Most Common Questions I Get Asked About Gut Health

-With kombucha, kefir, and fermented foods becoming more and more consumed (and topping all those new food trends lists), I've been asked about gut health more times than I can count.
-In this Well+Good article, I'm clearing up any misunderstandings about getting your gut in tip-top shape.
+With kombucha, kefir, and fermented foods becoming more and more consumed–and topping all the new food trends lists–I've been asked about gut health more times than I can count.
+In this Well+Good article, I clear up any misunderstandings about getting your gut in tip-top shape.